assets not landing?

 That’s usually when I get the call.

-I’ve spent 18 years walking into that exact chaos — from military intelligence to HP to scrappy startups — and spotting what’s actually broken between product, marketing, and sales.
+I’ve spent 18 years walking into that exact chaos — from military intelligence and massive enterprises to scrappy startups — and spotting what’s actually broken between product, marketing, and sales.

 It’s never the deck.
 It’s the disconnect.